pheelab/pheelab.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}From Research to Startups

-We want to create an ecosystem where people can take more risks, help one another and, as OneNTU, push up more startups
+We want to create an ecosystem where people can take more risks, help one another and, as OneNTU, push up more startups.

 ## spin-off